+Service Title:

+Vehicle Modifications

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14020 home and/or vehicle accessibility adaptations

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Vehicle Modifications are devices, services or controls that enable individuals to increase their independence or physical safety by enabling their safe transport in and around the community as specified in the Person Centered Plan.
 The installation, repair, maintenance, and training in the care and use of these items are included.
 The individual or his/her family must own the vehicle.
 The vehicle must be covered under an automobile insurance policy that provides coverage sufficient to replace the adaptation in the event of an accident.
 Modifications do not include the cost of the vehicle.
 There must be a written recommendation by an appropriate professional that the modification will meet the needs of the individual.
 The recommendation must contain information regarding the rationale for the selected modification.
 All items must meet applicable standards of manufacture, design, and installation.
-Installation must be performed by the adaptive equipment manufacturer's authorized dealer according to the manufacturer's installation instructions, National Mobility Equipment Dealer's Association, Society of Automotive Engineers, National Highway and/or Traffic Safety Administration guidelines.
-The adapted vehicle supplier should conduct an evaluation that has an emphasis on safety and "life expectancy" of the vehicle in relationship to the modifications."
+Installation instructions, National Mobility Equipment Dealer's Association, Society of Automotive Engineers, National Highway and/or Traffic Safety Administration guidelines.
+The adapted vehicle supplier should conduct an evaluation that has an emphasis on safety and "life expectancy" of the vehicle in relationship to the modifications.".